AndrewDisher/Logistic-Regression-Modeling-Breast-Cancer-Data/README.md

 The data set contains a response variable, and many predictors variables (features).
-The response variable is a binary variable representing whether an individual has breast cancer or not.
-A value of 1 corresponds to a positive result (the individual has heart disease) and a value of 0 corresponds to a negative (the individual does not have heart disease).
+The response variable is a binary variable representing whether the tumor within an individual is benign or malignant.
+A value of 1 corresponds to a positive result (the tumor is malignant) and a value of 0 corresponds to a negative (the tumor is benign).

-There are a variety of other variables that were deemed key indicators by the CDC, and each one can be found described in detail when viewing the
+There are a multitude of variables that consist of tumor measurements, and each one can be found described in detail when viewing the
 Kaggle link provided above.

 -------------------------------